saibijee/AzureSupportTools/README.md

 Right click the folder that contains the content/event logs/text logs and explore the options.

-The tool self-updates on each run and also, I’ve built in some minimal telemetry to track usage, and am open to questions on that from anyone concerned.
-The telemetry is done by uploading a basic txt file that is name with the timestamp to a storage account.
+The tool self-updates on each run and also, I’ve built in some minimal telemetry to track usage.
+The telemetry is done by uploading a basic txt file that is name with the timestamp to an Azure Storage Account.
 Further improvements are on its way.